 France is one of the most alluring places in the world and well-known for being one of the most diverse countries in Europe.
-It has something literally for everyone: from prominent mountains and extraordinary sandy beaches to azure rivers and stunning chateaux; a romantic and peaceful countryside, as well as the fantastic coastline.
+It has literally something for everyone: from prominent mountains and extraordinary sandy beaches to azure rivers and stunning chateaux; a romantic and peaceful countryside, as well as the fantastic coastline.
 But, as you will travel by boat, we’ll focus on the best places to visit on the Côte d’Azur, the world-renowned coastline that has appealed to many celebrities throughout history.

 Here you have 3 unique places to visit on the Côte d’Azur on your next trip!

 The perfect place for a summer retreat!

 France sits atop many travellers’ wish lists and the French Riviera of many sailors’.
 In fact, if you see its unforgettable views and scenic coastal towns, it’s easy to understand why it is one of our favourite destinations.
 But let’s go into details about one of its unique places that will make you fall in love with.

 The Lérins Islands are one of the precious jewels of the Côte d’Azur.
 This fantastic archipelago consists of 5 islands, and the two mains ones are Sainte-Marguerite and Saint Honorat.
 The latter is the home of 20 Cistercian brothers living a life of solitude.
 They seduce all its visitors with their idyllic natural beauty, quiet sandy paths, and rocky coves to explore and swim in.

 The archipelago perfectly combines a magnificent architecture and a stunning panorama, that allows you to experience France’s past while enjoying panoramic views of vineyards and bucolic beaches.
 Of, course, all surrounded by the intense blue of the French Riviera.
 They don’t allow cars or bicycles on the islands, neither hotels.
 Thus boaters are the only lucky ones who can enjoy their rare natural beauty, the sacred, and silent monasteries.

 Les Baux de Provence